Volunteer sessions

 Everyone is welcome

-Tamariki are welcome, however must be accompanied and supervised.
-If you have access needs let us know when you sign up so we can find an activity that works for you.
+Tamariki are welcome, however under 16s must be accompanied and supervised.
+If you have access needs let us know when you sign up so we can offer an activity that works for you.
 The farm is wheelchair accessible.

 Earn Time Credits for your volunteer hours

 Kaicycle is a member of Wellington Timebank.
-By becoming a member of Timebank, you can record the hours you volunteer at Kaicycle, then trade them for services from others in the Timebank community.
+By becoming a member of Timebank, you can record the hours you volunteer at Kaicycle, then trade them for services/ resources from others in the Timebank community.

 FAQS